Matterwaves, Matterons, and the Atomtronic Transistor Oscillator: Coherent Matterwave Emission

+While it is not a deBroglie wave, it certainly seems appropriate to refer to Eq. (\ref{Eq:PotentialWave}) (or Eq. (\ref{Eq:CurrentWave})) as a ``matterwave" since it is a wave that is associated with massive particles, and in general it will interact with other massive particles.
+When the distinction is essential, let us refer to these new waves as \textit{classical} or \textit{classically coherent} matterwaves, a phrase that seems particularly appropriate given their connection with the classical equivalent circuit of Fig. \ref{fig:Circuit}.

-It seems appropriate to refer to the waves of Eq. (\ref{Eq:PotentialWave}) and Eq. (\ref{Eq:CurrentWave}) as \textit{classical} matterwaves, moreso given their connection with the classical equivalent circuit of Fig. \ref{fig:Circuit}.
-The thought of matterwave in classical terms leads one to reconsider the nature of matterwaves, at least in the atomtronics context: The quantization of the electromagnetic field leads to the powerful notion of a photon, the smallest unit of energy carried by a single mode of the electromagnetic field, along with the identification of the photon as a particle.
+The thought of matterwave in classical terms leads one to reconsider the nature of matterwaves, at least in the atomtronics context: The quantization of the electromagnetic field leads to the powerful notion of a photon, the smallest unit of energy, the ``quantum", carried by a single mode of the electromagnetic field, along with the identification of the photon as a particle.
 Following the same quantization procedure as for the electromagnetic field one can identify the quantized single-mode excitations of the matterwave field.
 As far as we know, such an identity does not exist in the literature, so we will refer to the single-mode excitation quantum of the matterwave field as a ``matteron".
 The coherent excitation of the single mode matterwave field is thus our matterwave, and a matterwave is comprised of matterons having energy $\hbar\omega_0$.

 The term may at first seem superfluous because, after all, we know the drain output from our atomtronic circuit is comprised of atomic particles.
-But the quanta associated with the emitted matterwave field are not atoms: consider the following gedanken experiment to detect matterons and not atoms \textit{per se}: Fig. \ref{fig:MatteronDetector} illustates a matterwave mirror of mass $m_{\rm{m}}$ attached to a spring having spring constant $k_{\rm{s}}$, in turn attached to a wall.
+But the quanta associated with the emitted matterwave field are not atoms.
+Consider the following Gedanken experiment to detect matterons and not atoms \textit{per se}: Fig. \ref{fig:MatteronDetector} illustrates a matterwave mirror of mass $m_{\rm{m}}$ attached to a spring having spring constant $k_{\rm{s}}$, in turn attached to a wall.
 The mass-spring system will have resonant frequency $\omega_{\rm{s}}=\sqrt{k_{\rm{s}}/m_{\rm{s}}}$ and let us suppose the losses are low.
 We expose the mechanical oscillator to a single frequency matteron beam for a significant time compared with its oscillation period, then subsequently measure its oscillation amplitude.
 Energy will have been deposited in the detector provided $\omega_0\approx\omega_{\rm{s}}$.
 The momentum associated with the matteron is evidently: